jamesb8891/Jeopardy/README.md

   Open your Terminal

-  Copy and paste the lines below into your terminal:
+Copy and paste the following lines below into your terminal:

  ```git clone https://github.com/jamesb8891/Jeopardy.git```